pavansai444/Project-1-csn-232/Cigarette_Smokers_Problem.md

 ```
 ## DEADLOCK :
 This solution is **not** deadlock free.
 This is because when an agent places 2 ingredients on the table, each ingredients are required by exactly 2 smokers.
-Suppose **both the smokers take one ingredient each**, then both the smokers cannot make a complete cigarette and hence cannot smoke and do not release AgaentSem.
+Suppose **both the smokers take one ingredient each**, then both the smokers cannot make a complete cigarette and hence cannot smoke and do not release `AgentSem`.
 This leads to a deadlock situation. (if both the ingredient were taken by a single smoker, then it wouldn’t have been a deadlock case).